cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 - objects that are stored in state.
 This is because the SDK stores the binary representation of these types in state.
 - genesis types.
 These are used when importing and exporting state snapshots during chain upgrades.

-An example of type that is stored in state is [x/auth's](../../x/auth/spec/README.md) `BaseAccount` type.
-Its migration looks like:
+Let's have a look at [x/auth's](../../x/auth/spec/README.md) `BaseAccount` objects, which are stored in a state.
+The migration looks like:

 ```diff
 // We were definining `MsgSend` as a Go struct in v0.39.